rioualen/gene-regulation/doc/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This workflow can be run after the workflow 'import_from_sra', or directly on properly-organized fastq files
+(see `this section
-(see following section if you dispose of your own data).
+<http://gene-regulation.readthedocs.io/en/latest/tutorials.html#running-gene-regulation-workflows-on-your-own-data>`_ if you dispose of your own data).

-The purpose of this workflow is to perform quality check with FastQC (*link to website and wiki*).
+The purpose of this workflow is to perform quality check with `FastQC https://www.bioinformatics.babraham.ac.uk/projects/fastqc/`_.

-Optionally, trimming can be performed using the tool Sickle (*link to website and wiki*).
+Optionally, trimming can be performed using the tools `Sickle <https://github.com/najoshi/sickle>`_. or `Cutadapt <http://cutadapt.readthedocs.io/en/stable/>`_.

 ::